Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 How can crime scene cleaners increase their salary?

 Professional crime scene cleaners can increase their earning potential by completing additional qualifications like biohazard decontamination or sharps removal training.
-They may also be able to boost their annual salary by working overtime or unsociable hours.

 Who is responsible for arranging crime scene cleaning?